[1,650 Words : 5 to 7 Minute Read]

-- It guides as you setup the ‘First Draft’ of your Crypto Hand Over plan
+- It helps as you setup the ‘First Draft’ of your Crypto Hand Over plan

 - This protects your assets as quickly as possible

-- Then you can re-visit each section of your Plan to refine them, at a time convenient for you
+- Then over time you can re-visit each section of your Plan to refine them

-- If you try to make the first draft of your Plan ‘Perfect’ the chances are you will end up frustrated and not complete your Plan.
+- If you try to make the first draft of your Plan ‘Perfect’ the chances are you will end up frustrated and give up.